DARK

 “He’s your only brother.
 You are the oldest.
 You have to look out for him,” she said.

 Derek just wanted to punch him.
 Hard.
-He resisted the urge.
+He resisted the urge, however.
 People were around.
 He looked at the candles on his cake.
 Eight candles.
 He looked over at his best friend, Jimmy Verathaller, whose eyes were wide with anticipation.
 The cake was a pineapple upside-down cake.
 Derek and Jimmy shared an affinity for it.

 “Blow out the candles, Derek,” Jimmy said.
 “Hurry!”